Daroga State Park

 Located in Douglas County on the Columbia River, Daroga Park offers two boat ramps and three docks.

+- A one-day Discover Pass and a daily launch permit.
 A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
-Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.
+Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online and at parks when staff is available.

-The park has 17 tent spaces, 28 utility spaces, one RV dump station, four restrooms (three ADA), and 12 showers (six ADA).
+The park has 17 tent spaces, 28 utility spaces, one RV dump station, four restrooms (three ADA) and 12 showers (six ADA).
 Tent sites are in a walk-in / boat-in only area, not vehicle accessible.
-All utility sites have water and electric hookups and can accommodate almost any rig.
+All utility sites have water and electric and can accommodate almost any rig.